Can You Guess The Antidote to "Domestic Extremism" in America?

 Watch out for anti-government violent extremists

-To add to the burden that young Americans feel less proud of their country and know less about their history, the federal government introduced a “national strategy for countering domestic terrorism” in June 2021—an attempt to challenge “domestic terrorism activity” and “protect both the nation and the civil liberties of its citizens.”
+To add to the burden that young Americans feel less proud of their country than previous generations, the federal government introduced a “national strategy for countering domestic terrorism” in June 2021—an attempt to challenge “domestic terrorism activity” and “protect both the nation and the civil liberties of its citizens.”

 The statement on the official White House website added that: